arjun-a-2323/spring-boot-k8s-demo/README.md

 Configuration file "application.properties" is kept outside of 'src' folder and maintained as separate files per environment.
 During runtime, these files are passed with command argument '--spring.config.location' and in container world, the files are mounted as volumes.

-This application exposes REST endpoint GET /test is exposed which will return with property value present in application.properties fie which you decided to use.
+This application exposes REST endpoint GET /test which will return with property value present in application.properties fie which you decided to use.

 ### Pre-requisite